Find Affordable College Courses

 19 Yearly Graduations

 Southern Illinois University Carbondale is the 2nd most popular school in the nation for students seeking a master's degree in fire protection.
+Each year, around 11,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,638 per year, while in-state graduate students, on average, pay $11,268 per year.
-The fire protection program at Southern Illinois University Carbondale awarded 19 master's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 19 people received their master's degree in fire protection from SIUC.
+Around 19% of these students were from an underrepresented racial-ethnic group, and 19% were women.
+Those who complete their master's degree in fire protection at Southern Illinois University Carbondale make a median salary of 57,691.

 16 Yearly Graduations

 California Polytechnic State University - San Luis Obispo comes in at #3 on our list of the most popular colleges offering master's degrees in fire protection.
 Each year, around 22,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 16 people received their master's degree in fire protection from Cal Poly San Luis Obispo.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 19% were women.
+During the most recent year for which we have data, 16 people received their master's degree in fire protection from Cal Poly San Luis Obispo.
+Of these students, 22% were women and 26% were members of underrepresented racial-ethnic groups.
+Data shows that Cal Poly San Luis Obispo graduates that hold this degree go on to make a median salary of $57,691.

 #4